PKV vs GKV: Which Is Better for Expats in Germany? (2026 Guide)

 Key Facts

-• PKV is open to employees only above the JAEG (€77,400 gross/year in 2026).
+- PKV is open to employees only above the JAEG (€77,400 gross/year in 2026).
 Self-employed people and Beamte can choose regardless of income.

-• PKV typically saves €400–€700/month for high-earning singles and freelancers.
+- PKV typically saves €400–€700/month for high-earning singles and freelancers.
 For families with a non-earning partner and children, free Familienversicherung shifts the maths toward GKV, but how much depends on family size, ages, health, and tariff choice.

-• GKV is the default for a reason: easy to manage, nothing to lose.
+- GKV is the default for a reason: easy to manage, nothing to lose.
 But you trade a (false) sense of security for flexibility, broader coverage, and potentially several hundred euros a month.

-Most expats can't simply pick.
-GKV is the default for employees, and you only get the right to choose PKV if your gross salary exceeds the Jahresarbeitsentgeltgrenze (JAEG): €77,400/year in 2026, or €6,450/month.
-Clearing it for a single month isn't enough.
-You have to exceed it for a full calendar year before the right to switch kicks in.
-There's one exception.
-Career starters who begin employment already above the threshold are versicherungsfrei (exempt from compulsory GKV) from day one.
+For employees the timing detail trips people up.
+Clearing the JAEG for a single month isn't enough; you have to exceed it across a full calendar year before the switch right opens.
+The one exception: career starters who begin employment already above the threshold are versicherungsfrei (exempt from compulsory GKV) from day one.

 Two groups skip the JAEG entirely.
 Self-employed people and freelancers can choose PKV at any income level.
 The threshold doesn't apply to them.